Authentic Lessons for 21st Century Learning

 Engage

 Introduce the lesson using the attached Lesson Slides.
-Slide two displays the lesson's Essential Question: How can you represent, compare, and order numbers to solve an equation?
-Slide three identifies the lesson's learning objectives.
+Show slide 3, which displays the lesson's essential question: How can you solve and write equations?
+Move to slide 4, which identifies the lesson's learning objectives.
 Review each of these with your class to the extent you feel necessary.

-Go to slide four.
-Ask students to consider which item pictured does not match the others and why.
-Use the Four Corners strategy by instructing students to go to the corner with the name of the item they do not believe fits with the rest.
-Invite each group to discuss among themselves how to convince others to join their group.
-Allow 1–2 minutes for this discussion, then have each corner select a spokesperson to share out their reasoning.
+Display slide 5 and introduce the Not Like the Others strategy.
+Ask students to identify which image does not match the others.
+Have them explain why.
+After a minute of wait time, direct students to move to the poster to indicate which image is not like the others.
+Invite each group to discuss amongst themselves how to convince others to join their group.
+Allow 1–2 minutes for this discussion, then have each corner select a spokesperson to share their reasoning.
 Allow others to change corners.

 Explore

-When time is up, direct students to pass the problem to another pair in their group.
-The new pair should check the first pair’s work on the first line, make any necessary corrections, and then solve only the second line.
+When time is up, move to slide 7 and direct students to pass their handout to another pair in their group.
+This new pair should check the first pair’s work from Round 1.
+They should make any necessary corrections and then solve the equation on the second line (Round 2).
 Give students 3–4 minutes to complete this round.

-When time is up for the second round, direct the student to pass the problem to the pair that hasn’t worked on that viral post yet.
-This pair should check the first and second pair's work on the first and second lines, make any necessary corrections, and then solve only the third line.
-Give students 4–5 minutes to work this round.
+When time is up for the second round, display slide 8 and direct pairs to pass the handout to the pair that has not yet worked on that problem.
+Ask this pair to check the first and second pairs’ work from Rounds 1 and 2, make any necessary corrections, and then solve the equation on the third line (Round 3).
+Give students 4–5 minutes for this round.

-Finally, direct students to return the viral post to the original pair that started it.
-This pair should check all of the work on the handout and solve the final line.
+Display slide 9 and ask students to return the handout to the original pair who started it.
+The original pair should check all the work on the handout and solve the final line (Round 4).

-After the groups have completed their handouts, go through slides 6–8 to review the answers to each part of the problem.
+After the groups have completed the activity, transition through slides 10–12 to review their work for each round of each problem set.

 Explain